aeesky/redmine-gallary/README.md

 # redmine-gallary
-redmine image gallary.it will auto open big image in question page.
+redmine image gallary.it will auto open big image in issue page.